 WHAT YOU SHOULD KNOW!
 The protection offered by the Guarantee plan for new residential buildings insures the completion of the work related to the common portions, under reserve that any defect be denounced by a construction professional in a written document, at the time of the acceptance of the common portions.
 The necessary steps to make a claim under this guarantee must be carried out by the syndicate of co-owners.

 WHAT TO KEEP IN MIND: The Guarantee Plan for New Residential Buildings does not cover buildings of significant size, or buildings where an existing part has been converted into divided co-ownership.
 To learn more about this plan,consult the explanatory guide produced by the RBQ.

 WARNING!
 Before signing a preliminary contract and paying down payments, make sure your contractor is accredited with GCR and registers the home to be built.

-Acceptance of the work Administrator of the Compulsory guarantee plan Apparent defect Completion of the work Compulsory Guarantee plan Construction defect Contract of guarantee Defect Defect in the execution of the work Defect in the ground Defect in workmanship Deposit Faulty design Garantie de construction résidentielle (Residential Construction Guarantee) Inspection before the acceptance of the common portions Latent defect Licence Locker Notice of completion of work Parking space Plans and specifications of the building (as) built Preliminary contract (promise to purchase) Reasonable time Régie du bâtiment du Québec (Québec Building Board) Townhouse Work for the completion of the common portions
+Administrator of the Compulsory guarantee plan Apparent defect Completion of the work Compulsory Guarantee plan Construction defect Contract of guarantee Defect Defect in the execution of the work Defect in the ground Defect in workmanship Deposit Faulty design Garantie de construction résidentielle (Residential Construction Guarantee) Inspection before the acceptance of the common portions Latent defect Licence Locker Notice of completion of work Parking space Plans and specifications of the building (as) built Preliminary contract (promise to purchase) Reasonable delay Reception of common portions Régie du bâtiment du Québec (Québec Building Board) Townhouse Work for the completion of the common portions